GrosSacASac/DOM99/readme.md

 No virtual dom, no virtual events are used for maximum **possible** performance.
 [Explanation from chrismorgan about DOM and VDOM](https://news.ycombinator.com/item?id=15957517).
 The projects will have less subtle bugs that are hard to understand without understanding the framework.

-### Unopiniated
+### Unopinionated

-dom99 is unopiniated and bigger frameworks can be built on top of it.
+dom99 is unopinionated and bigger frameworks can be built on top of it.
 That means you can chose your own architecture, state management system, CSS system...

 ## [Complete Documentation](https://cdn.rawgit.com/GrosSacASac/DOM99/master/documentation/documentation.html)